freeCodeCamp/freeCodeCamp/challenge-style-guide.md

 - JavaScript (capital letters in "J" and "S" and no abbreviations)
 - Node.js

-Front-end development (adjective form with a dash) is when you working on the front end (noun form with no dash).
-The same goes with the back end, full stack, and many other compound terms.
+Front-end development (adjective form with a dash) is when you're working on the front end (noun form with no dash).
+The same goes with "back end", "full stack", and many other compound terms.

 ## The 2 minute rule

 Each challenge should be solvable within 120 seconds  by a native English speaker who has completed the challenges leading up to it.
 This includes the amount of time it takes to read the directions, understand the seeded code, write their own code, and get all the tests to pass.

 If it takes longer than two minutes to complete the challenge, you have two options:
 - simplify the challenge, or